 tRANSFER rATE FORMULA AND SAMPLE CALCULATIONS

+FIRST AMENDED AND RESTATED

 CAPACITY ALLOCATION AND EXPANSION

 DETERMINATION AGREEMENT

-This CAPACITY ALLOCATION AND EXPANSION DETERMINATION AGREEMENT (together with any Schedules attached and made a part hereof, this “Agreement”) is entered into as of December 17, 1998 (the “Effective Date”) between LOST CREEK GATHERING COMPANY, L.L.C., a Delaware limited liability company (the “Company”) on the one hand, and ECT WIND RIVER, L.L.C., a Delaware limited liability company, as a Member and as Administrative Manager (“ECT”), and BURLINGTON RESOURCES TRADING INC. (“BR”) on the other hand, with ECT and BR referred to herein collectively as the “Members” and individually as a “Member”, and with each of the Company and the Members referred to herein collectively as the “Parties” and individually as a “Party.”
+This FIRST AMENDED AND RESTATED CAPACITY ALLOCATION AND EXPANSION DETERMINATION AGREEMENT (together with any Schedules attached and made a part hereof, this “Agreement”) is entered into as of June ___, 2000 (the “Effective Date”) between LOST CREEK GATHERING COMPANY, L.L.C., a Delaware limited liability company (the “Company”) on the one hand, and ECT WIND RIVER, L.L.C., a Delaware limited liability company, as a Member and as Administrative Manager (“ECT”), and BURLINGTON RESOURCES TRADING INC. (“BR”) on the other hand, with ECT and BR referred to herein collectively as the “Members” and individually as a “Member”, and with each of the Company and the Members referred to herein collectively as the “Parties” and individually as a “Party.”

-Whereas, the Company has been formed for the purpose of developing, constructing, and owning a gathering system comprised of approximately 123 miles of 24-inch and 20 miles of 12-inch outside diameter steel pipeline designed for natural gas gathering services throughout the Wind River, Red Desert, and Greater Green River corridors (the “Lost Creek System”); and
+Whereas, the Company was formed for the purpose of developing, constructing, and owning a gathering system comprised of approximately 123 miles of 24-inch and 20 miles of 12-inch outside diameter steel pipeline designed for natural gas gathering services throughout the Wind River, Red Desert, and Greater Green River corridors (the “Lost Creek System”); and

-Whereas, Company will contract for the construction and installation of the Lost Creek System; and

-Whereas, the Parties desire to enter into this Agreement for the purpose of the Parties' agreements as to (i) how Capacity subject to the transactions described in the Firm Gathering Agreements will be allocated and used for the benefit of Company and each of the Members, (ii) how revenues derived from the use of each Members’ portion of such Capacity will be shared among the Members, and (iii) how Expansions, Extensions and Interconnections to the Lost Creek System will be implemented and resultant costs and Capacity is allocated among the Members.
+Whereas, the Parties now desire to amend and restate this Agreement in its entirety to evidence, among other things, further define (i) how Capacity subject to the transactions described in the Firm Gathering Agreements will be allocated and used for the benefit of Company and each of the Members, (ii) how revenues derived from the use of each Members’ portion of such Capacity will be shared among the Members, and (iii) how Expansions, Extensions and Interconnections to the Lost Creek System will be implemented and resultant costs and Capacity is allocated among the Members.

 Now therefore, the Parties hereto acknowledge and agree as follows: